colshrapnel/phpdelusions.net/sql_injection.md

 So the all-embracing rule for the protection:

-####Every dynamical element should go into query via **placeholder**
+####Every dynamic element should go into query via **placeholder**

-> Here I need to stop again to make a very important statement: we need to distinguish a **constant** query element from a **dynamical** one.
-Obviously, our primary concern has to be dynamical parts, just because of their very dynamic nature.
-While constant value cannot be spoiled by design, and whatever formatting issue can be fixed at development phase, dynamical query element is a distinct matter.
-Due to its variable nature, **we never can tell if it contains a valid value, or not.** This is why it is so important to use placeholders for all the dynamical query parts.
+> Here I need to stop again to make a very important statement: we need to distinguish a **constant** query element from a **dynamic** one.
+Obviously, our primary concern has to be dynamic parts, just because of their very dynamic nature.
+While constant values cannot be spoiled by design, and whatever formatting issue can be fixed in the development phase, a dynamic query element is a distinct matter.
+Due to its variable nature, **we never can tell if it contains a valid value, or not.** This is why it is so important to use placeholders for all the dynamic query parts.

 "All right" - says you - "I am using prepared statements all the way already.
 And so what?"
 Be honest - you aren't.
 <a name="6">&nbsp;</a>